2020 World Junior Ice Hockey Championships – Division I

-The 2020 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2020 World Junior Ice Hockey Championship Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2000.

 Division I A

 The Division I A tournament was played in Minsk, Belarus, from 9 to 15 December 2019.

-Participants
+Participating teams

 Match officials

 Four referees and 7 linesmen were selected for the tournament.